eth-act/planning/projects.md

 **Milestones:**

 - Agree on proof size, security regime and timelines
-- Figure out what proving system components need specifications
+- Figure out what proving system components need specifications and the format/granularity of the specifications
     -  Specs on the structure of each zkVMs proving system
     -  Specs for the recursion topology
     -  Paper-to-code algorithmic specs
-    -  Precise security proofs on the entire SNARK
+    -  Precise security proofs for the entire SNARK
 - Figure out what the end-game for specs looks like and what the value in having teams write specs in the short term will be
 - Figure out guarantees around each component; for example:
     - Can the guest program panic on invalid input?